Hector9803/technical-discussion/README.md

 # technical-discussion
-this is a dema repo for sharing ideas around communication
+this is a demo repo for sharing ideas around communication

+## THIS IS A SECOND HEADINDG

+* one
+* two